Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Conclusion and Future Prospects

 \section{Conclusion and Future Prospects}

-The investigation of post-glitch recovery offers valuable insights into neutron star internal structure, which is not fully understood yet, and illuminates the underlying mechanisms driving these sudden spin-up events.
-Focusing on the Vela pulsar's last four glitches, spanning from MJD 57651 to 60700 ($\sim$ 100 months of observations), we employed the vortex creep model to extract key neutron star parameters.
+Focusing on the Vela pulsar's last four glitches, spanning from MJD 57651 to 60700 ($\sim$ 100 months of observations), we employed the vortex creep model to infer model parameters relevant to the post-glitch evolution.
 Bayesian analysis demonstrated that the recovery of the Vela glitches is well described by a hybrid model combining exponential and linear relaxations.
-Additionally, Bayesian inference closely predicted the time to the next glitch for all the glitches and suggested that the upcoming glitch is likely to occur around MJD 61377.7 (December 3, 2026), with a 68\% credible interval spanning from MJD 61249 to 61506.
-The vortex creep model provided an excellent fit for the observed recoveries.
+Additionally, Bayesian inference closely predicted the observed time to the next glitch for all the glitches and suggested that the upcoming glitch is likely to occur around MJD 61377.7 (December 3, 2026), with a 68\% credible interval spanning from MJD 61249 to 61506.

-Furthermore, we analyzed the vortex residuals (the difference between the vortex creep model predictions and the measured spin-down rate) within the vortex bending model framework, conducting the first study of this kind for the Vela pulsar.
-Our analysis confirms damped quasi-periodic oscillations and yields precise determinations of the oscillatory parameters.
-Intriguingly, we also see an unexplained feature in the vortex residuals just preceding the subsequent glitch.
-These findings provide a foundational understanding of vortex residuals and motivate further enhancements in future both in theory and in similar follow-up investigations.
-Moreover, the measured parameters can improve the precision of hydrodynamical simulations of superfluid vortices, allowing for more accurate modeling and deeper insights into the neutron star's dynamics and structural properties.
+The vortex creep model provides a good description of the observed post-glitch recoveries.
+We further analysed the vortex residuals, defined as the difference between the model predictions and the measured spin-down rate, within the vortex bending framework.
+This analysis identifies damped quasi-periodic oscillations and allows estimation of the associated oscillatory parameters.
+We also observe an additional feature in the vortex residuals preceding the subsequent glitch, the origin of which remains unclear.
+These results motivate further theoretical and observational follow-up studies.

-We explored several correlations and our analysis revealed a positive correlation between the glitch amplitude and the subsequent inter-glitch time, suggesting a potential link between the magnitude of glitches and the time elapsed before the next occurrence.
+We explored several correlations and found a positive relationship between glitch magnitude and the subsequent inter-glitch interval, but only for large glitches.
+This suggests a possible connection between the magnitude of a glitch and the time until the next occurrence.
+However, this correlation does not hold when small glitches are taken into account.
+Consequently, a more comprehensive and robust study, with careful verification of small glitch events, is required.
 Furthermore, we estimated the pulsar's braking index as 2.94 $\pm$ 0.55.
-As more glitches are observed, this estimate is likely to become more precise, yielding a more refined understanding of the pulsar's rotational dynamics and offering deeper insights into its internal structure, magnetospheric conditions and evolutionary history.